magmide/magmide/posts/intro-verification-logic-in-magmide.md

 - Two values are equal if any function you pass them to will behave exactly the same with either one.
 - A value is only equal with exactly itself.

-In Logical magma, since all values are "ideal" and not intended to actually ever exist, the simplest definition is actually that last one: a value is only equal with exactly itself.
+In Logical magmide, since all values are "ideal" and not intended to actually ever exist, the simplest definition is actually that last one: a value is only equal with exactly itself.

 ```
 prop MyEquality {T: Ideal} -- T, T;